Zulip-specific tools

 Push to a pull request

 tools/push-to-pull-request is primarily useful for maintainers who are merging other users’ commits into a Zulip repository.
-After doing reset-to-pull-request or fetch-pull-request and making some changes, you can push a branch back to a pull request with e.g. tools/push-to-pull-request 1234.
+After doing reset-to-pull-request or fetch-pull-request and making some changes, you can push a branch back to a pull request with, for example, tools/push-to-pull-request 1234.
 This is useful for a few things:

 • Getting CI to run and enabling you to use the GitHub “Merge” buttons to merge a PR after you make some corrections to a PR, without waiting for an extra round trip with the PR author.